jpodwys/superagent-cache/README.md

 # What Does the Default Configuration Give Me?

-You get the 'default configurations' when you don't provide any params to the `require('superagent-cache')()` command.
+You get the 'default configuration' when you don't provide any params to the `require('superagent-cache')()` command.
 This will return a fresh instance of `superagent` and bundle an instance of [cacheModule](https://github.com/jpodwys/cache-service-cache-module) for storing data. `cacheModule` is a slim, in-memory cache.

 # How Do I Use a Custom Configuration?